Prostějov: Administrative division

+Etymology

+The original name of Prostějov was Prostějovice.
+The name was derived from the personal name Prostěj (a variant of the name Prostimír), meaning "the village of Prostěj's people".
+After the village was promoted to a town, the name changed to Prostějov.

+Geography

+Prostějov is located about 16 km southwest of Olomouc and 45 km northeast of Brno.
+It lies mostly in a flat agricultural landscape of the Upper Morava Valley.
+The western tip of the municipal territory extends into the Drahany Highlands and includes the highest point of Prostějov at 368 m above sea level.
+The city is situated at the confluence of the Romže River and Hloučela Stream, which is located in Vrahovice.

 History

 The first written mention of Prostějov is from 1141.
 In 1365, the settlement was promoted to a market town and in 1390 to a town.
 Before 1390, Prostějov was acquired by the Lords of Kravaře and joined to the Plumlov estate.
 It remained part of it until 1848 and shared its owners and destinies.

 An Augustinian monastery was founded in 1391, but it was destroyed before 1430 by the Hussites.
 From 1454, the Jewish community lived in Prostějov.
 In 1495, the Plumov estate with Prostějov was bought by the Pernštejn family and the construction of the town walls began.
 The Prostějov Castle was built in 1522–1526 by Jan of Pernštejn as a part of town walls.
 In 1568–1572 the castle was rebuilt in the Renaissance style.

 The Pernštejn family owned Prostějov until 1599.
 From 1599 to 1848, it was a property of the House of Liechtenstein.
 The monastery of the Merciful Brothers was established between 1727 and 1730.
 The Capuchin monastery was established in 1764, but was abolished in 1784.

 In 1869, the demolition of the city walls began.
 Thanks to the Jewish community in particular, Prostějov has become an important commercial and industrial centre.
 Mass production of textile clothing began in the 1840s and at the end of the century, the textile industry gained a privileged position in the whole of Austria-Hungary (one-third of the state's total production was from Prostějov).
 In the late 19th century, Prostějov was the third largest city in Moravia after Brno and Jihlava.

 In the Austrian Empire and Austria-Hungary, Prostějov was part of the Margraviate of Moravia.
 In 1918, it became part of independent Czechoslovakia.
 The period of German occupation lasted from March 1939 until May 1945.
 During this time, Prostějov was administered as a part of the Protectorate of Bohemia and Moravia.
 The Jewish community basically disappeared as a result of the Holocaust.

 During the socialist period, prefabricated housing estates were built on the outskirts of the city (built in 1963–1990) and extensive demolitions took place in the historic centre.